redwoodjs/redwood/docs/docs/tutorial/chapter2/routing-params.md

 # Routing Params

-Now that we have our homepage listing all the posts, let's build the "detail" page—a canonical URL that displays a single post.
+Now that we have our homepage listing all the posts, let's build the "detail" page&mdash;a canonical URL that displays a single post.
 First we'll generate the page and route:

 ```bash
 yarn rw g page Article